 Your veterinarian will place your cat on a food elimination trial which usually lasts between 8-12 weeks.
 During this time, you must not give your cat any other foods, vitamins, minerals or chewable medications apart from the prescribed diet.

 If the allergy clears up after the specified time, then a food allergy is the likely cause.
 The diet given to your cat during the trial will be food your cat has never had before such as rabbit, duck or venison.
 It can be homemade or a prescription diet.

 After the trial, you will need to challenge your cat by re-introducing one ingredient back into the diet.
 If after two weeks the re-introduced food hasn’t caused a flare-up then add another ingredient and so on.
 If the allergy returns with the re-introduction of the ingredient then this is eliminated from the diet once again.

 Occasionally new food allergies develop over time.
 If this happens, then it will be necessary to re-evaluate the new diet.

 Avoiding the food which caused the allergies is the best method of treatment which may either be a homemade diet or a prescription hypoallergenic diet such as Hills z/d which contain hydrolysed proteins which are proteins broken into pieces that are so small the immune system no longer reacts to them.

-This is an allergic reaction from breathing pollens, dust mites, moulds and other allergens in the environment.
-It is underdiagnosed in cats.
+This is an allergic reaction from breathing pollens, dust mites, moulds and other allergens in the environment and is underdiagnosed in cats.
 One study spanning 11 years found an atophy incidence of 12.5% in cats.

 - Facial crusty, scabby lesions